 Anemia is a condition in which too few red blood cells are in circulation.
 The most frequent cause is iron deficiency; inadequate iron levels in the body lead to decreased red blood cell production.
-Symptoms are nonspecific and include weakness, fatigue, irritability, mood swings, headache, exercise intolerance, decreased appetite (especially in children), pica (which may include chewing ice), pallor (in dark-pigmented persons, pallor may be evident in sclera and palmar surfaces), shortness of breath, and restless leg syndrome.
+Symptoms are nonspecific and include weakness, fatigue, irritability, mood swings, headache, exercise intolerance, decreased appetite (especially in children), pica, pallor (in dark-pigmented persons, pallor may be evident in sclera and palmar surfaces), shortness of breath, and restless legs syndrome.
 Iron deficiency in young children increases the risk of developmental delays and behavioral disturbances.

 The most common cause of iron deficiency is blood loss, usually through menorrhagia or gastrointestinal bleeding.
 The condition may also be caused by inadequate iron intake, increased iron utilization due to rapid growth (as in infancy, adolescence, and pregnancy), malabsorption (e.g., celiac disease or previous gastric surgery, including gastric bypass), phlebotomy, hemolysis, or other rare instances such as intense athletic training.
 Anemia develops after iron stores (found mainly in the liver, spleen, bone marrow, and the blood itself) are depleted.
 Symptoms of mild iron deficiency from depleted iron body stores may be present without resulting anemia.

-Iron deficiency is common in developing countries (30%-70%).
+Iron deficiency is common in developing countries, with a prevalence rate of 30-70%.
 In industrialized countries, the prevalence of iron deficiency is much lower—roughly 20%—due partly to iron fortification of grain products.
-However, only 1/3 to half of iron-deficient individuals actually have iron deficiency anemia.
+However, only one-third to half of iron-deficient individuals actually have iron deficiency anemia.

 Gender.
 Women generally consume less iron than men do (because of lower energy requirements), but a female patient may have a greater need for iron, depending on her stage of life.
 On average, a menstruating woman loses 30-45 mg of iron per month.
 Pregnancy and delivery together use about 1 g of maternal iron.
 On average, breastfeeding a child uses a total of about 1 g of maternal iron in the first year.